VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

-You only need to run the `seed` command when you need guidance on creating a working `conifer_site_vars.yml` file, typically that will be the first time preparing a web site or when configuration requirements change.
+You only need to run the `seed` command when you need guidance on creating a working `conifer_site_vars.yml` file, typically that will be the first time preparing a website or when configuration requirements change.

 ### Configure

 Once you have Conifer installed and a site-specific `conifer_site_vars.yml` file prepared you are ready configure your site.

+To configure, run the command:

 ```bash
 $ conifer configure integrate.toxodb.org